← Back to 史記

 谿

-In the seventh year, Chu's Gongzi Wei assassinated his king Jia Ao and replaced him, establishing himself.
+In the seventh year, Chu’s Gongzi Wei assassinated his king, Jia Ao, and took his place as ruler.
 This was King Ling.
-In the tenth year, King Ling of Chu assembled the feudal lords and attacked Zhu Fang of Wu, in order to execute Qing Feng of Qi.
-Wu also attacked Chu, took three towns, and then left.
-In the eleventh year, Chu attacked Wu and reached Yu Lou.
-In the twelfth year, Chu again came to attack and stationed at Qian Xi, but the Chu army was defeated and fled.
+In the tenth year, King Ling of Chu assembled the feudal lords and used the attack on Zhu Fang of Wu as a pretext to execute Qing Feng of Qi.
+Wu also attacked Chu, took three towns, and withdrew.
+In the eleventh year, Chu attacked Wu and reached Yulou.
+In the twelfth year, Chu came again to attack and camped at Qianxi, but the Chu army was defeated and fled.

 17

 In the seventeenth year, King Yuji died, and his younger brother Yumei was established.
-In the second year of King Yumei, Chu's Gongzi Qiji assassinated his ruler King Ling and replaced him, establishing himself.
+In the second year of King Yumei, Chu’s Gongzi Qiji assassinated his ruler, King Ling, and took his place.

 18

-In the fourth year, King Yumei died and wanted to give the throne to his younger brother Jizha.
-Jizha declined and fled away.
-Therefore, the people of Wu said: 'The former king had a command that when an elder brother died, a younger brother should replace him and be established.
-We must bring Jizi.'
-Jizi has now fled the position, so King Yumei was later established.
-Now that he has died, his son should replace him.'
-Then they established King Yumei's son Liao as king.
+In the fourth year, King Yumei died and wanted to hand the throne to his younger brother Jizha.
+Jizha declined and fled.
+At this point the people of Wu said: “The former king left a command that when an elder brother dies, a younger brother must succeed him, and Jizi must be brought back.
+Now Jizi has fled the throne, so King Yumei has been established instead.
+Now that he has died, his son should succeed.”
+So they established King Yumei’s son Liao as king.

 19

-In the second year of King Liao, Gongzi Guang attacked Chu, was defeated, and lost the king's boat.
-Guang was afraid, so he raided Chu, again got the king's boat, and returned.
+In the second year of King Liao, Gongzi Guang attacked Chu, was defeated, and lost the king’s boat.
+Guang was alarmed, so he raided Chu, recovered the king’s boat, and returned.

 20

-In the fifth year, Chu's exiled minister Wu Zixu came fleeing, and Gongzi Guang treated him as a guest.
+In the fifth year, Chu’s exiled minister Wu Zixu fled to Wu, and Gongzi Guang treated him as a guest.
 Gongzi Guang was the son of King Zhufan.
-He often considered that the four brothers of my father should transmit the throne to Jizi.
-If Jizi does not accept the state, then Guang's father was first established.
-If it is not transmitted to Jizi, then Guang should be established.
-He secretly received worthy scholars, wanting to use them to raid King Liao.
+He often thought: The four brothers of my father should have passed the throne to Jizi.
+If Jizi would not accept the state, then my father should have been established first.
+If it was not to be passed to Jizi, then I should be the one established.
+So he secretly gathered worthy men, hoping to use them to attack King Liao.

 21